 Stable Living Conditions.
 Sometimes unforeseen events can force families to move out of military housing.
 For example, if you divorce while you’re living in military family housing and your spouse moves out, you may be forced to give up your home to another family.
 Sometimes you can even be asked to move if your living situation remains the same.

 Affordable Mortgage Payments.
 When military members research their new areas before PCS relocation, sometimes they’re surprised at just how affordably the nearby homes are priced.
 Most VA purchase loans are obtained without a down payment, and loans never require monthly mortgage insurance premiums.
 In fact, after learning about VA loans, service members often realize that they can afford a house that’s bigger than what they imagined.
 What’s more, in many areas owning a home can actually be cheaper than renting one.
-For these reasons, a lot of officers put their housing allowance toward home ownership.
+For these reasons, a lot of members put their housing allowance toward home ownership.
 Some even have money left over at the end of the month – money that they can use for whatever they’d like.

 NEXT STEP: If you’d like to check on your ability to qualify for a VA loan now, click here or call 888-359-3661.

 Reasons to Stick With Military Housing During PCS Relocation